 Where learners face specific challenges we encourage them to be ambitious, proactive and independent.
 Teaching staff at Cranleigh work together to identify and support all learner profiles.
-The primary role of the Learning Support Department is to provide Learning Support by facilitating this through 1:1, small group and inclusive teaching.
+The primary role of the Learning Support Department is to provide Learning Support by facilitating this through small group lessons, occasional 1:1 support lessons and inclusive teaching.

 Learning Support at Cranleigh

 The main aim of the Learning Support department at Cranleigh is to help support pupils with special educational needs and disabilities (SEND) to achieve their potential and to take their place in the world with confidence in their own abilities.

 As part of the school’s ethos of philosophical enquiry, the Learning Support department embraces the strategy of teaching through asking questions and students taking responsibility in part for their own learning.

 Education is really aimed at helping students get to the point where they can learn on their own…

 The department’s key role in the school is to: